yuyang339/cs140e-21spr/labs/0-blink/part2/README.md

-Pat's lab1 blink code from 107e.
+Pat's lab1 blink code from cs107e.

-Blink an LED connected to GPIO 20.
+   1. Connect an LED to pin 20 and to ground.

-Run:
+   2. Run:

-   1. `sh make.sh`
+        % sh make.sh                   # assemble blink-pin20.s
-   2. `pi-install blink-pin20.bin`
+        % pi-install blink-pin20.bin   # bootload it over to the pi

-It should blink your pi.
+   3. Your LED should be blinking.